numonium/nimbusphp/README.md

 `/_/lib/m/user.m.php` - user model

-You *should* be able to specify any db field to query against (in this case, ‘email’), but you’ll only get the first result if there’s more than one. try to stick to `id` or `uuid`
+You *should* be able to specify any db field to query against (in this case, `email`), but you’ll only get the first result if there’s more than one.
+Try to stick to `id` or `uuid`

 `/_/lib/m/vacations.m.php` - vacations model
   * URL: `//site.com/vactions`